 Grated daikon radish is sometimes served in small quantities as a condiment with meals in many Asian countries, since it’s considered a good digestive aid.
 Combining it with carrot and cabbage makes it more substantial as a salad.

-And though it was mentioned that this salad goes particularly well with Asian-style meals (stir-fries, sushi, etc.), honestly, you can serve it with anything.
+- Though I mentioned that this salad goes particularly well with Asian-style meals (stir-fries, sushi, etc.), you can serve it with anything.

 Daikon and Carrot Salad with Red Cabbage